 - How certain you are of the accuracy and currency of what you’ve found when you’ve found it.

 - How many emails you have to send to extract information from owners and Subject Matter Experts (and how much time they spend a week/month writing answers to the same questions).

 - How much time you have to really tweak and tailor your submissions properly.

 - Whether the products and services you offer are made of standard building blocks that are put together and tailored to meet the clients’ needs.
 Or whether your solutions truly are unique to each and every client situation (I’ll buy you a coffee if you can prove to me that there is no commonality whatsoever in your solutions to different clients).

-- When you last were absolutely 100% sure that there were NO wrong client names or confidential information that slipped through the net into a new proposal from a copy/paste scenario.
+- When you were last absolutely 100% sure that there were NO wrong client names or confidential information that slipped through the net into a new proposal from a copy/paste scenario.

 I’m confident that most people, when they calculate the time they spend (or waste) on searching for and chasing information, will be horrified, as it’s a lot more than most people think it is.
 They are also not so happy about the amount of time that they actually had to really tailor and review the proposal properly.
 And if we are honest, submissions often score well on the technical response and fail on the standard information sections.
 Armed with this information you can take your request to management able to show the benefits listed below against the actuals what you have found out from your evaluation of the status quo.

 The argument for bid content libraries and keeping your content up to date comes down to being able to realise improved:

 - Confidence – knowing you have all the relevant information and that it is approved, accurate and sanitised (using merge codes).